makinahmet/makinahmet/README.md

-💫 About Me:
+# 💫 About Me:
-Hi, I'm Ahmet MISIR
-A developer from Turkey
-🌱 I’m currently learning
+Hi, I'm Ozden Atabey<br>A junior front-end developer from Turkey<br>🌱 I’m currently learning React<br>You can reach me at ozdenatabey@hotmail.com